-What if the very tools meant to accelerate discovery could eventually disqualify researchers from contributing?
-The latest policy shift at arXiv, a cornerstone of open scientific exchange, introduces a stark consequence: authors who allow large language models (LLMs) to produce entire papers face a one-year ban.
-This move underscores a growing tension between efficiency and integrity in academic publishing.
+What if the very tools designed to accelerate scientific discovery eventually disqualify researchers from contributing?
+A major policy shift at arXiv, a cornerstone of open scientific exchange, has introduced a stark consequence: authors who allow large language models (LLMs) to produce entire papers face a one-year ban.
+This move highlights the growing tension between technological efficiency and academic integrity.

 A New Line in the Sand for Research Integrity